ckeditor/editor-recommendations/_use-cases/private-message.md

 {% capture notes %}

-* Some private messages might require a subject line, however that is environment specific.
-However it’s good to note that the subject line should be summarising the content of the message accurately.
+* Some private messages might require a subject line; this is, however, environment-specific.
+The subject line is intended to accurately summarise the content of the message.

 {% endcapture %}